The loss of tracking data and its impact on the ad industry

 The future of privacy and digital advertising changes

 This is a challenge for tech companies and advertisers; it’s also a huge opportunity.
 User privacy can be a selling point for the brands that get it right.
 Real privacy-protecting features can be a market differentiator that draws new users.
 Apple can seriously say they’re limiting Big Tech’s data harvest, and their hardware sales keep reaching all-time highs.
-And 51% of Brave users feel more positively about brands (such as Verizon and eToro) that advertise in a privacy-respecting way.
+And 51% of Brave users feel more positively about brands that advertise in a privacy-respecting way.
 In this sense, the new privacy-focused Web holds real promise for privacy-conscious users and brands alike.

 People want data protection and privacy.
 Governments are backing them.
 And Big Tech companies are (reluctantly) falling in line.
 The future is a world where users have full control over their data and expect robust privacy protections.
 The Internet will no longer be dominated by ad tech, but there’s still room for it, if brands learn to adjust, adapt, and take on new strategies.

-The shift to a more private Web won’t happen overnight, but it’s already happening.
+The shift to a more private Web won’t happen overnight, but it’s already underway.
 This gives brands and advertisers a chance to test different privacy-respecting strategies now, and hone them before other brands arrive.
 Learn about the best strategies to connect with audiences in the age of privacy, or launch your first campaign with Brave’s cutting-edge private ad platform—Brave Ads—today.

 Ready to launch your first campaign?